Hanna Folsz

 I co-organize EEPGW, the East European Politics Graduate Workshop.
 At Stanford, I am a member of PovGov (Poverty, Violence, and Governance Lab) and DPL (Democracy and Polarization Lab).

-If you have any questions about my research, doing a political science PhD, or anything else, please email me at hfolsz@stanford.edu.
+If you have any questions about my research, pursuing a PhD in political science, or anything else, please email me at hfolsz@stanford.edu.